9 Questions To Ask When Selecting A Business Telecoms Provider

 You need to ensure your chosen provider is financially solid and ready to ensure continuity of service.
 It is possible that telecoms businesses will manage to survive despite being cash poor as the income streams are relatively steady.
 However, this makes them vulnerable.
 Bad debt could leave them unable to pay their own upstream providers, which will, in turn, lead to all services being stopped – including yours.

-Can you speak to a local business that is already using the system?
+Can you speak to a business that is already using the system?

 It is very easy to have a bank of references or case studies that may not be completely unbiased.

-If you already know of local businesses using the services then try to speak to them to get an honest opinion.
+If you already know of a business using the services then try to speak to them to get an honest opinion.
 If you have the time to do so, speak to more than one.

 You can also find impartial reviews on sites such as TrustPilot and Google.
 It is always worth looking for honest reviews when choosing a new provider of any service.